Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 can be zero or non-zero.
 Remember human error performance can be surpassed and it is just a rough estimate of Baye's optimal error

 ## How to Improve Model Performance
-There are 2 fundamental assumptions to consider whenever you buid a supervised learning model
+There are 2 fundamental assumptions to consider whenever you build a supervised learning model
 1. That it fits the training set pretty well i.e achieves low avoidable bias
 2. That the training performance generalizes well on the dev and test set.